Looking for support for your finance function? Book a time with an expert.

 • A target NWC amount based on historical averages

-• A post-closing adjustment mechanism to account for variances
+• a post-closing adjustment mechanism to take into consideration any variances

-• Specific definitions of which current assets and liabilities are included in the calculation
+• Specific definitions of what is included in the calculation of current assets and liabilities

 Buyers want to ensure:

-• Seasonal fluctuations are accounted for in the capital structure
+• Seasonal variation is also mirrored in the capital structure

-• They're not effectively paying twice for the same assets
+• They aren't effectively paying twice for the same assets

 Sellers aim to: